googleapis/python-storage/README.rst

 Certain control plane and long-running operations for Cloud Storage (including Folder and Managed Folder operations) are supported via the `Storage Control Client`_.
 The `Storage Control API`_ creates one space to perform metadata-specific, control plane, and long-running operations apart from the Storage API.
-Separating these operations from the Storage API improves API standardization and lets you run faster releases.

 Read more about the client libraries for Cloud APIs, including the older Google APIs Client Libraries, in `Client Libraries Explained`_.